nicola-palmieri/TableAnalyzer/README.md

 | Linear mixed model (LMM) | `lmerTest::lmer(response ~ fixed + covariates + interactions + (1\|random))`; fixed-effect tests via `anova(type = 3)` from **lmerTest**, ICC derived from `lme4::VarCorr()`; residual checks mirror the LM module. | Same inputs as LM plus a random-intercept factor.
 Stratification runs a separate mixed model for each level. |
 | Pairwise correlations | `stats::cor(..., use = "pairwise.complete.obs")` for coefficients; visual diagnostics via `GGally::ggpairs()` with correlation, scatter, and density panels. | Numeric variables selected in the UI and optional stratification factor; each stratum is analyzed independently. |
 | Principal component analysis | `stats::prcomp(center = TRUE, scale. = TRUE)` applied to complete cases for the selected columns, with variance summaries from `summary(prcomp)` and loadings displayed. | Numeric variables selected for PCA.
 Rows missing any selected variable are removed before fitting, and the excluded count is reported. |

-When exporting results, each module bundles the rendered tables, model summaries, and diagnostic plots based on these function calls so downstream reviewers can see exactly what was generated.